Skip to content

 Helping to protect benefit eligibility.

-The AHRC New York City Foundation offers two types of pooled special needs trusts.
+The AHRC New York City Foundation offers two types of pooled special needs trusts in New York State.

 Self-Settled Trusts